Marks of Suspicion:

 ↳ The Rule of Three

-LLMs have a technical tendency toward balance.
-This often happens because of how the models are trained: they predict the next token based on probability distributions, and symmetrical structures score well in those distributions.
-LLMs love threes.
+LLMs have a technical tendency toward balance, because symmetrical structures score well in probability distributions trained on human text.
+Three is where that tendency lands most often.
+Two feels like a comparison.
+Four feels like a list.
+Three feels like a complete thought— the minimum required to suggest comprehensiveness without actually achieving it.
 Three adjectives in a row.
 Three short phrases separated by commas.
 Three examples to prove a point.
 The pattern appears everywhere in machine-generated text because it creates a sense of completeness without requiring deep analysis.

 This can take different forms, from “adjective, adjective, adjective” to “short phrase, short phrase, and short phrase.”
 The structure makes superficial analyses appear more comprehensive than they actually are.
 You see it constantly: “The platform is intuitive, powerful, and scalable.”
 “The team demonstrated creativity, resilience, and strategic thinking.”
 “We need to innovate rapidly, communicate clearly, and execute flawlessly.”
 Three beats.
 Three items.
 Always three.